mailslurp/mailslurp-client/docs-markdown/interfaces/CreateInboxReplierOptions.md

 # Interface: CreateInboxReplierOptions

-Options for creating an inbox replier
+Options for creating an inbox replier.
+Repliers can be attached to inboxes and send automated responses when an inbound email matches given criteria.

 **`Export`**